logtail/logtail-python/example-project/README.md

-# Logtail Python example project
+# Better Stack Python example project

-To help you get started with using Logtail in your Python projects, we have prepared a simple python program that showcases the usage of Logtail logger in Python code.
+To help you get started with using Better Stack in your Python projects, we have prepared a simple python program that showcases the usage of Better Stack logger in Python code.

 ## Download the example project